Assignments are due August 12

 Download pdf version

 Research shows that reading abilities can atrophy over the summer.
-To keep your minds engaged and in shape, you are required to read two books.
-Of course, you are welcome to read more than one!
+To keep your minds engaged and in shape, you are required to read two books: Half The Sky and one that relates to our first unit in junior or senior English.
+Of course, you are welcome to read more!

-Both seniors and juniors: e-mail English teacher Greg Lance at email@example.com if you want to discuss the novel, or if you have questions.
+Seniors and juniors: e-mail English teacher Greg Lance at firstname.lastname@example.org to discuss the novel, or if you have questions.

 Read one of the works below and answer these questions/complete these tasks: